dwhiffing/fury/content/nato/no/air/body.md

 Also under the control of 717 Sqn at Regge were two Falcon 20 Electronic Warfare (EW) aircraft.
-These were civilian pattern Dassaut Falcon executive jets that were heavily modified and sold to several air forces as a stop-gap area EW platform.
+These were civilian pattern Dassaut Falcon executive jets, heavily modified and sold to several air forces as a stop-gap area EW platform.
 The programme was quite successful.

 ![](/assets/images/nato/no/air/image3.jpeg)